Schools/Research Institutes have responsibility for approving all new courses, as well as all course changes and withdrawals.

 - Employers consultation form [word]

-Responsibility for the approval of new courses is devolved to Schools/Research Institutes on a pilot basis, together with the responsibility for the approval of course changes and course withdrawals.
+Responsibility for the approval of new courses the responsibility of Schools/Research Institutes, together with the responsibility for the approval of course changes and course withdrawals.
 Proposals for new courses and changes to courses must be processed via PIP using the course specification and course proposal support documents.
-Withdrawal proposals must be processed using the proposal support document.
+Withdrawal proposals must be processed using the proposal support document or withdrawal wizard in PIP.

 Proposers are encouraged to search live courses and programmes in the PIP system (Course Catalogue) before devising a new proposal, in order to ascertain whether similar courses or programmes already exist elsewhere in the University.
 This may present opportunities for cross-School/College or shared teaching and avoid duplication of provision.

-Consultation with Central Timetabling Team is required for course changes where the change is likely to have an impact on room bookings, e.g. where large teaching spaces (for over 150 students) are likely to be required.
+Consultation with Space Management & Timetabling is required for course changes where the change is likely to have an impact on room bookings.

 The approval process must be completed by the stipulated deadlines.
 If course codes - particularly for new courses - are not live in time, this has serious implications for plan building, room bookings, student registration and examination timetabling.